Timinator2000/Algorithm_X/exact_cover/exact_cover.md

 [Wikipedia - Exact Cover]( https://en.wikipedia.org/wiki/Exact_cover)

+If you've got the math background to understand all that, I aplaud you!
+(I'm also a bit jealous.)
+Unfortunately, I am, at best, an amateur mathmetician, so please forgive me for skipping over a few of the intricate details.

 # A Less Formal Discussion

 Now that we’ve covered the formal definition, I’ll restate it in my own words.
 An exact cover problem is a type of problem that can be modeled as a set of constraints and a set of options where solutions are made up of a subset of the options that exactly satisfies all the constraints.
 Rather than using the terms constraints and options, I’m going to use the terms requirements and actions.